-A small and constant reward (e.g. 0.1) was assigned as reward for actions reaching non-absorbing states.
-This reward was also set to every action leading to absorbing states where repeated \emph{reads} were used to achieve them.
+The reward system depends on the type of state reached after each action (absorbing or nonabsorbing).
+An absorbing state does not allow any other state~\cite{grinstead2012,sutton2018}.
+Each state requiring $n$ actions to be reached (with $n$ being the number of \emph{reads}) is an absorbing state.
+A small and constant reward (i.e., 0.1) is assigned for actions reaching nonabsorbing states, including actions leading to absorbing states achieved by repeated \emph{reads}.
 Finally, actions leading to other absorbing states (the final states) produce a reward corresponding to the sum of overlaps between all pairs of consecutive \emph{reads} used to reach these states.

-For your better understanding, Figure \ref{fig:02} presents a simple example of a space of states for a set of only 2 \emph{reads}, identified as A and B. In this example, we can observe the existence of a single initial state, two actions associated with non-absorbing states and four absorbing states (highlighted in black), achieved after taking two any actions.
+Fig \ref{fig:02} presents a state space example for a set of 2 \emph{reads} (A and B) with a single initial state, two actions associated with nonabsorbing states and four absorbing states (highlighted in black), achieved after taking two any actions.

-In this figure two of the absorbing states are highlighted by the letter $X$.
-These states, unlike the previous ones, are final states, as they are the only ones in the space of states reached directly from the initial state without repeated actions --- one is achieved from actions referred to as \emph{read A} and \emph{read B}, respectively, and the other from the actions of \emph{read B} and, then, \emph{read A}.

-The Smith-Waterman algorithm (SW) was applied for obtaining the overlaps between pairs of reads, which were added for obtaining the rewards of actions that led to final states~\cite{smith1981}.
-The sum of overlaps when reaching a final state $s$, here referred to as Performance Measure (PM), is described in Equation \ref{eq:03}, where $read_s$ corresponds to the sequence of reads associated with the actions taken for achieving $s$.
-In an optimal solution, repeated reads tend to completely overlap, as the pairs reach maximum PM.
+Two absorbing states are highlighted ($X$).
+These are the final states, as they are reached directly without repeated actions.
+The Smith-Waterman algorithm (SW) was applied to obtain the overlaps between pairs of reads and added to obtain the rewards of actions leading to the final states~\cite{smith1981}.
+The sum of overlaps when reaching a final state $s$ (Performance Measure - PM), is described in Eq \ref{eq:03}, where $read_s$ correspond to the sequence of reads associated with the actions for achieving $s$.
+In an optimal solution repeated reads overlap completely and pairs reach the maximum PM.

-By using these definitions, the seminal approach produced attractive results, however, it has been evaluated by the authors against only two small sets of \emph{reads}, one with 4 \emph{reads} with less than 10$bp$ and the second with 10 \emph{reads} of 8$bp$ each.
-These \emph{reads} were obtained by simulating the sequencing process, assuming as the target genome only a small fragment (a microgenome) of the real genome of the bacterium \emph{Escherichia coli}.